 Due to the complex nature of the battery’s operation within this design, a control system is required to manage it.
 A low-power microcontroller (the STM8L) forms the basis of this system, which consists of the four control states shown in the flow diagram.
 This microcontroller will monitor the health of the battery pack and switch between drive (discharge) and charging by means of the battery mux detailed within the next section.
+This micro will receive a heartbeat signal from the main control Arduino (see control section), which will trigger the micro’s operational state.
 When the board is on but not in use (e.g. rider has dismounted), the micro will be able to safely isolate the battery electronics by entering the idle state, and then conserve power by moving into the hibernate state if the board remains idle for longer than a certain period of time.
 This micro will be on permanently in order to continually monitor the activity and health of the battery, and as such must require sufficiently low power in order for the separate battery supply to be sufficient for the product’s entire lifespan.
-The STM8L meets this requirement, requiring drawing 100μA when operational and 10μA when in a “sleep” state, which will be the case when the controller has into hibernate phase.
+COIN CELL The STM8L meets this requirement, requiring drawing 100μA when operational and 10μA when in a “sleep” state, which will be the case when the controller has into hibernate phase.

+Conserve power by keeping the micro on as short as possible

+Use triggers/interrupts mostly to transition from states / trigger error states

+Arduino comms

+The micro also sends periodic serial transmissions to the Arduino with battery capacity and health

+The Arduino talks to the micro with a heartbeat pulse, if the heartbeat stops then the micro drops into idle imminently

-Insert flow diagram hereBattery Mux:
+Insert flow diagram here

+Flow chart description

+Drive: the system is in drive mode – the main Arduino is on

+Hibernate: the system is mechanically isolated (the main breaker switches are off) (series)

+Idle: The muxes are off, but can transition into charging/drive

+Charge: the charger port is connected (parallel) and the charger mux is enabled

+System transtitions

+Moving in and out of hibernate is done by moving the isolation switch (this is going to be hard)

+Moving from idle to charge happens when the charger is plugged in/out – if the battery monitor wants to stop charging it can forcefully disconnect the charger

+Moving from idle to drive happens when the user presses a button, if the battery monitor thinks that the battery pack is damaged this will trigger the LED error states

+The device drops from drive to idle by the Arduino controlling it with the heartbeat monitor

+Battery Mux: what is a mux?